 The phrase “Professional Golfers’ Association of America” uses a font from the Gotham family, while the abbreviation uses a bold typeface with wide serifs.
 The emblem looks attractive and dynamic thanks to diverse typography – just what a sports brand needs.

-White is the accent color, but not the only one.
+White is the accent color, but it is not the only one.
 Besides, PGA uses its signature shades of Madeira Classic Navy 1043 and Madeira Classic Gold 1273, which create a feeling of luxury and prestige together.